KnowageLabs/Knowage-Documentation/functionalities-guide/Dataset/ka_dev_dataset.rst

    The result will be managed by Knowage accordingly to the type of the
    variable:

--  if itís a primitive type the resulting dataset contains only a columns with name îresultì and value equal to the value of the variable sbiDatasetfixedResult;
+-  if it‚Äôs a primitive type the resulting dataset contains only a columns with name ‚Äùresult‚Äú and value equal to the value of the variable sbiDatasetfixedResult;

--  if itís an object, the resulting dataset contains a column for each property of the object.
+-  if it‚Äôs an object, the resulting dataset contains a column for each property of the object.

 ..